railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 Basic Logistics Configuration
 =============================

-In this section you will see how to configure stock management to match your company's needs.
+In this section, you will see how to configure stock management to match your company's needs.
 OpenERP can handle many different situations by configuring it to behave as required.

 .. index::